Dump Truck Accident Attorney

 Dump trucks are used to complete important tasks such as transporting construction materials and hauling away garbage.
 These trucks share the road with everyday vehicles, and because of their size, they pose a significant threat to other drivers.

 An accident with a dump truck is significantly different than a crash between everyday vehicles.
 The injuries will be more severe, and the medical bills will be more costly.
 It’s imperative you contact legal representation if you or someone you know has been injured or killed in a dump truck accident.

-Your insurance company will be quick to settle because they know you want to move on with your life.
-Do not settle with your insurance company.
+The insurance company will be quick to settle because they want to give you the least amount of money possible.
+Do not settle.
 Instead, contact Yarian & Associates, APC.
 We will thoroughly investigate your accident and fight for maximum compensation.

 - California Personal Injury Laws